 Colombia is not a party to the International Convention on Salvage 1989.
 Nonetheless, the Code includes provisions regarding salvage in Article 1545 et seq.

 Resolution 071/1999 of the Ports and Transport Superintendence entitles the Colombian government to recover expenses incurred in the removal of a wreck whenever a wreck has not been removed by the master, shipowner or ship agent involved.

 Colombia is not a signatory to the Athens Convention on the Carriage of Passengers and their Luggage by Sea of 1974.
 However, the Code includes provisions regarding passengers' rights in Article 1585 et seq.

 vii Seafarers' rights

-Colombia has not yet ratified the Maritime Labour Convention 2006.
+Colombia has not yet ratified the Maritime Labour Convention of 2006.
 Despite the fact that the Code has incorporated some provisions for dealing with this issue (mainly establishing specific obligations for seafarers in Article 1508), there is no proper labour regime in place in Colombia for seafarers apart from provisions in Decree 1015/1995, which refer – in a very incomplete manner – to some aspects of seafarers' employment contracts.

 Colombia needs to improve and update its legal framework in the field of maritime law.
 In recent years, DIMAR has been working to prepare a draft Maritime Code.
 The project (which is still under construction) aims to deal with basic operational, contractual and procedural issues within the ambit of maritime activities in the country.
-It remains to be seen whether the Draft Code will get to see the light of day and whether it is able to centralise, in just one body of law, the vast majority of maritime-related legislation at the domestic level.
+It remains to be seen whether the Draft Code will see the light of day and whether it is able to centralise, in just one body of law, the vast majority of maritime-related legislation at the domestic level.